DCPROGS/HJCFIT/documentation/source/manual/likelihood_of_Q.rst

 The return is the log-likelihood associated with the bursts and the input Q-matrix.
-In both python and c++, the functions accepts either a matrix or an actual :cpp:class:`QMatrix` (:py:class:`QMatrix`) object.
+In both python and c++, the functions accepts either a matrix or an actual :cpp:class:`DCProgs::QMatrix` (:py:class:`python <dcprogs.likelihood.QMatrix>`) object.
 In the former case, the number of open states is set to `nopen`.

 Finally, it should be noted that the python the bursts are accessed in python directly from the likelihood using normal sequence operations.
 Only a small subset of sequence operations where